A Summer of Chaos

 Hello again my old love

 Things are finally settling down a bit.
 We are enjoying the extra space.
 We still have a few boxes here and there.
 Lil’ blue had multiple offers within a week of listing.
 That we’re truly grateful for!
-Our last home sale was terrible and the house sat on the market for eight long months.
 We should be closing at the end of this month!
-Woo hoo.
+Woohoo.
 I have vowed not to move again for another ten years unless I have to.
 The next move will be into an RV full-time.